civitz/example-assignment/exercise2.md

 To scale this solution we may consider:

-* measuring where the bottleneck is via monitoring (application monitoring and infrastructure monitoring)
+* measuring where the bottleneck is via monitoring (application monitoring and infrastructure monitoring) and act on the bottleneck
 * whenever possible, scale horizontally:
   + add EC2 instances for application servers
   + shard the database or run clients on dedicated instances
 * deploy EC2 instances on different zones and route requests on the nearest EC2 instance (this should be possible with route 53)
 * set up the environment so that it scales up (and down) depending on the load.
 This can be custom made or managed via solutions like kubernetes' operators.
 * if database cannot be scaled otherwise, consider a redesign
+* if searching through assets becomes slow, we should consider a search engine like Elasticsearch